Are you an aspiring affiliate wondering about commission rates?

 More often than not, you will see people putting all their effort into promoting cheap products (games, books, mouse mats, etc).
-And when they eventually get that first sale, they’re surprised when the commission is only $1.82 or less.
+And when they eventually get that first sale, they’re surprised when the commission is just a few pennies.

-And while getting that first tiny commission can fire up your motivation, it’s still not enough to make you retire yet.
+While getting that first tiny commission can fire up your motivation, it’s not enough to make you retire yet.

-Now, it’s okay to promote those cheap products, but if you’re just getting started with affiliate marketing and want to rely on the income from commissions, you may want to promote more expensive items (more about this below) – remember;
+Now, it’s okay to promote those cheap products, but if you’re just getting started with affiliate marketing and want to rely on the income from commissions, you may want to promote more expensive items – remember;